-Sheep Barn and Machine Shed, the historic Jacob Ebey House and Blockhouse, the historic Ferry House and outbuildings (shed and outhouse), the historic Rockwell House and the agricultural complex known as Farm I (no historic buildings).
-The historic agricultural complex known as Farm II is located in Crockett Prairie, and includes six historic structures, including the Reuble Barn, Gillespie House, granary, garage, shop and another building.
+House and outbuildings (shed and outhouse), the historic Rockwell House and the agricultural complex known as Farm I (no historic buildings).
+The historic agricultural complex known as Farm II is located in Crockett Prairie, and includes six historic structures, including the Reuble Barn, Gillespie House, granary, garage, calf barn and another building.